sleggat/FaB-Boost-for-Images/README.md

 # FaB Boost for Images - A Remote Image Processing Service in PHP

-A secure and efficient image processing microservice that remote downloads, caches, and manipulates images on the fly.
-Built with PHP and the League's Glide library, it provides a simple URL-based API for image transformations.
+FaB Boost for Images is a lightweight, efficient image processing microservice designed to simplify remote image hosting for client sites.
+It provides a straightforward, URL-based API for hassle-free image transformations.

 ## Features